 Advanced parameters Default value Description Min.
-CCS Predicted Accuracy (Phred Scale) 20 Phred-scale integer QV cutoff for filtering HiFi reads.
-The default for all applications is 20 (QV 20), or 99% predicted accuracy.
-Minimum Barcode Score 80 A barcode score measures the alignment between a barcode attached to a read and an ideal barcode sequence, and is an indicator of how well the chosen barcode pair matches.
+CCS Predicted Accuracy (Phred Scale) -1 Phred-scale integer QV cutoff for filtering HiFi reads.
+The default for all applications is -1, which does not apply any QV filtering.
+Minimum Barcode Score -1 A barcode score measures the alignment between a barcode attached to a read and an ideal barcode sequence, and is an indicator of how well the chosen barcode pair matches.
 It ranges between 0 (no match) and 100 (a perfect match).
 Specifies that reads with barcode scores below this minimum value are not included in the analysis.
 This affects the output BAM file and the output demultiplexed Data Set XML file.
+The default for all applications is -1 which does not apply any additional filtering based on barcode score.
 Advanced lima Options NONE Space-separated list of custom lima options.
 Not all supported command-line options can be used, and HPC settings cannot be modified.
-See the Demultiplex Barcodes section of the document SMRT Tools reference guide (v13.0) for information on lima.
-Add task memory (MB) 0 Increasing this value allocates extra memory per task when submitting the job to the compute backend.
+See the Demultiplex Barcodes section of the document SMRT Tools reference guide (v13.1) for information on lima.

-Advanced parameters Default value Description Compute Settings Select (Optional) Specify the distributed computing cluster settings configuration, if made available by the site SMRT Link administrator.
+Advanced parameters Default value Description Add task memory (MB) 0 Increasing this value allocates extra memory per task when submitting the job to the compute backend.
+Compute Settings Select (Optional) Specify the distributed computing cluster settings configuration, if made available by the site SMRT Link administrator.